bradylange/shape-measurement-calculator/README.md

 # shape-measurement-calculator
-Calculates a shape's property such as area, volume, perimeter, or circumference.
+Calculates a shape's measurement such as area, volume, perimeter, or circumference.